 Therefore, we are forced to use our own dataset - which we will make publicly available.
-We use the floorplan in figure 3a because it is large enough to provide multiple trajectories with no overlap.
+We use the floorplan in figure 2a because it is large enough to provide multiple trajectories with no overlap.
 The dataset was collected using the popular TurtleBot platform, as it has a front-facing Kinect that can be used for emulating both LiDAR and SeDAR.

-Normally, the ground-truth trajectory for floorplan localisation is either manually estimated (as in [24]) or estimated using Motion Capture (MoCap) systems (as in [20]).
+Normally, the ground-truth trajectory for floorplan localisation is either manually estimated (as in [26]) or estimated using Motion Capture (MoCap) systems (as in [22]).
 However, both of these approaches are limited in scope.
 Manual ground-truth estimation is time-consuming and impractical.
 MoCap is expensive, difficult to calibrate, and normally cannot remain in the public areas required for floorplan localisation.
 In order to overcome these limitations, well established RGB-D SLAM systems are used instead.
-The excellent approach by Labbe et al. [12] provides very accurate pose estimation in complex environments.
+The excellent approach by Labbe et al. [14] provides very accurate pose estimation in complex environments.
 While it does not localise within a floorplan, it does provide an accurate reconstruction and trajectory for the robot, which can then be registered into the floorplan.
-Figure 5a shows a sample trajectory and map estimated by [12], while figure 5b shows them overlaid on the floorplan.